CrazyCloudCraft/wikitest/Placeholders.md

 - ### **World**
 > /papi ecloud download world

-NOTE: For totalBalance placeholder, you must have a service provider plugin (EssentialsX is one)
+For the totalBalance placeholder, you must have a service provider plugin (eg. EssentialsX)
 ```
 %world_#_biome%
 %world_#_nearbyEntities_<radius>%